AbdeltwabMF/abdeltwabmf.github.io/README.md

 ## Features in this portfolio

-- Support Arabic blogs
+- Arabic blogs
+- Personal projects
-- Support for personal projects
+- Hijri date for blogs

 ## Development